ioerror/vula/podman/README.md

 ## Development mode

-The `test-*` and `lan-*` make targets both have the side effect of creating a podman image called `vula-debian`, which by default contains a dpkg installation of vula.
+The `test-*` and `lan-*` make targets both have the side effect of creating a podman image called `vula-$dist` (bullseye, by default), which by default contains a dpkg installation of vula.
 This image can be modified or replaced.

 ### `make editable-image`

-This target will replace the `vula-debian` image with one where vula is is installed in editable mode (eg, `python setup.py develop`).
+This target will replace the `vula-$dist` image with one where vula is is installed in editable mode (eg, `python setup.py develop`).
 This will not affect containers created prior to this target being run, so, in practice you might want to prefix it with `clean`. **This is currently semi-broken.** The